franciscorafart/first-apex-project/README.md

 - Create Configuration files.

-For APEX you need a project.json file with your environmental variables and a function.json file for each function that requires special cinfigurations (role, timeout, for example).
+For APEX you need a project.json file with your environmental variables and a function.json file for each function that requires special configurations (role, timeout, for example).

 # project.json